 A climbing harness is a key piece of your personal climbing equipment.
 Your climbing harness, with a waist belt and leg loops constructed of sturdy nylon webbing, is what you connect yourself to your climbing rope by tying the rope into the harness with a figure-8 follow-through knot.
 The waist belt of your harness sits on your hips and, when combined with snug leg loops, transfers the energy and force of a fall onto your pelvis.
-The harness also forms a comfortable seat for lowering and rappelling off a cliff.
+The climbing harness also forms a comfortable seat for lowering and rappelling off a cliff.

 Evolution of the Harness